The Karman Line – Boundary between Earth’s atmosphere and space

 The Earth is a seemingly small place for humans to explore.
 Of late, humans are eyeing other planets to explore and conquest.
 Space expeditions no more remain a strange concept.
-Resultantly the outer space is becoming more and more commercial.
+Resultantly outer space is becoming more and more commercial.

 An Outer Space Treaty was signed in 1967.
-It sets the tone to explore the use of outer space for the benefit of and in the interest of all countries, declaring outer space the province of the whole of mankind.
+It sets the tone to explore the use of outer space for the benefit of and in the interest of all countries, declaring outer space the province of the whole of humans.
 Every treaty at the start is a combination of impressive terminology and the notion behind it.
-Over time the original concept starts fading against the merging realities at the ground.
+Over time the original concept starts fading against the merging realities on the ground.

 Space exploration is gradually maturing into space commercialization rather than exploitation.
 It is high time for more legislation.
-The USA piece of law 2015 Space Launch Competitiveness Act, provides room for private companies to enter into space to compete with the state-owned space programs.
+The USA piece of law 2015 Space Launch Competitiveness Act, provides room for private companies to enter into space to compete with state-owned space programs.
 The development has a reason for some serious questions.